-We started out our hummus recipe by draining one can of chickpeas and adding them to our high speed blender.
+Step One: Drain one can of chickpeas and add them to a high speed blender.
 You can use a food processor as well, but the power of the Vitamix gets the job done very quickly.

 This is the best time for a taste test.
 I always seem to add more garlic, but that is a personal preference.

-Pour the hummus into a bowl and drizzle a little bit of the extra oil from the jar of roasted red peppers on top.
+Pour the it into a bowl and drizzle a little bit of the extra oil from the jar of roasted red peppers on top.
 This adds extra flavor and looks nice.

 Serve this with your favorite cut-up vegetables, crackers, pitas, or toasted bread.

-Note: You can leave out the tahini if you don’t have any.
-I think it adds a good earthy flavor to the hummus.
+Note: Leave out the tahini if you don’t have any.
+I think it adds a good earthy flavor though.
 For this particular recipe, the majority of the flavor is coming from the roasted red peppers and garlic, so you may not notice the absence of tahini – unless you are a REAL foodie!